 *ASPIRE is a clear framework of learning habits for all members of the Roundwood Park community; students, staff and families, as life-long learners, to develop and inculcate whilst at school and beyond.

 At Roundwood Park we aim to help every student fulfil their potential by offering the widest possible range of opportunities.
 The curriculum is subject to constant review to keep abreast of educational developments.

 Careers lessons are built into the curriculum at Key Stages 3, 4 and 5.
-We have a well equipped careers area and as well as offering advice from specially trained members of staff and Connexions, we also enlist the help of parents and ex students to give talks, mock interviews and individual advice on career matters.
+We have a well-equipped careers area and as well as offering advice from specially trained members of staff and Youth Connexions (Herts), we also enlist the help of parents and alumni to give talks, mock interviews and individual advice on career matters.

-The school has specialist suites for all major subjects, including ten science laboratories, an art block, large music and drama suites, modern technology facilities, Sixth Form centre, Sports Centre and extensive playing fields.
+The school has specialist suites for all major subjects, including nine science laboratories, an art block, large music and drama suites, modern technology facilities, Sixth Form centre, Sports Centre, 3G pitch and extensive playing fields.
 There are also specialist computer rooms and online access to ICT facilities throughout the school using Wi-Fi.
-The library is a very important part of the school.
+In addition, the library is a very important part of the school.
 As well as a large stock of fiction, reference, and information books, it offers newspapers, magazines, a Careers and Higher Education area, and access to the school network and the internet.
 It is open throughout the day and after school, and professional library staff are always available to help students find the resources they need.

 The school week is divided into 25 teaching periods, each of 1 hour.
 This excludes registration time.
 The lesson allocations are shown in the following charts.